thinkjs/thinkjs/packages/think-sequelize/README.md

 }
 ```

-// schema's attributes and options will be passed to sequelize's define method
+schema's attributes and options will be passed to sequelize's define method:

 ```js
 sequelize.define('name', {attributes}, {options})
 ```